Dr Gemma Shearman

 About

-I am a Senior Lecturer in Physical / Computational Chemistry.
-My responsibilities include acting as one of the School of Life Sciences, Pharmacy and Chemistry Sustainability Leads as well as a module leadership for CH4001 (Foundation Organic and Physical Chemistry, Level 4), having also previously led both CH5003 (Physical Chemistry, Level 5) and CH6004 (the final year Project module, Level 6).
+I am a Senior Lecturer in Physical / Computational Chemistry and am also the School of Life Sciences, Pharmacy and Chemistry (LSPC) Sustainability Lead.
+I also have teaching responsibilities including a module leadership for CH4011 (Chemical Frontiers: Quantum, Inorganic and Environmental Chemistry, Level 4), having also previously led CH4011 (Foundation Organic and Physical Chemistry, Level 4), CH5003 (Physical Chemistry, Level 5) and CH6004 (the final year Project module, Level 6).
 I also acted previously as the Course Leader for the undergraduate Chemistry courses (BSc and MChem) at Kingston University until 2023.

 Qualifications